Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah.

-But, yeah, I mean, I imagine there, well, I think there's definitely things going on now that we're going to feel similarly about in 20 years' time.
+But yeah, I think, I mean, I imagine they're, well, I think there's definitely things going on now that we're going to feel similarly about in 20 years time.

 Absolutely.